Vegetable Biryani (1 Cup) and English Curd Rice (100 G)

 Hydration

-Drink plenty of water throughout your meal to help regulate digestion and metabolism.
+Drink plenty of water before and during your meal to help digestion and manage blood sugar levels.

 Find Glucose response for your favourite foods